-All Slack guest channels have a default shelf life of two (2) weeks.
+All Slack guest channels have a default shelf life of thirty (30) days.
 If your project, website launch, or any other originating reason for the channel requires more time than that, you may request an extension by contacting us.

 If you would like to keep your Slack channel on an ongoing basis with no set time limit, please open a new support ticket as the account owner to discuss the available options.
 We understand that some cases warrant a persistent channel so we are willing to work with you in a way that will make this a manageable long term solution.

 There’s a limit of three (3) guests.
 You may request the guests to be changed, but it cannot exceed a total of 3.

 Hours of Operation